History of Gloria Estefan in Timeline

 April 2011: Billboard Spirit of Hope Award

-June 2012: Becoming a Grandmother
+June 2012: Becoming a grandmother

 In June 2012, Gloria Estefan became a grandmother when her son, Nayib, and his wife welcomed a son.

-April 2013: TEDx Via della Conciliazione Speaker
+April 2013: TEDx Via della Conciliazione speech

 On April 19, 2013, Gloria Estefan spoke at TEDx Via della Conciliazione on the theme "Religious freedom today".